azsk/AzTS-docs/01-Setup and Getting started/README.md

 Disconnect-AzureAD

 # Connect to AzureAD and AzAccount
-# Note: Tenant Id *must* be specified when connecting to Azure AD
+# Note: Tenant Id *must* be specified when connecting to Azure AD and AzAccount
 Connect-AzAccount -Tenant <TenantId>
 Connect-AzureAD -TenantId <TenantId>
 ```